Hexphased/HTB-Writeups/Hard/Yummy/README.md

 ```

-The script extracts the public key parameters (n and e) from the JWT, factors n to recover the private key, and then forges a new JWT signed with the recovered key to give myself an admin role on the website.
+The script extracts the public key parameters (n and e) from the JWT, factors n to reconstruct the private key, and then forges a new JWT signed with the recovered key to give myself an admin role on the website.

 ![admindashboard](Yummy_images/admindashboard.png)